Can the Misty Monsoon Mornings Fill Your Heart with an Unspoken Serenity? (2025)

 How humidity, light, and scent affect our emotions

-Applying findings to our experience of misty mornings
+Applying these findings to misty mornings

 Environmental FactorPrimary PathwayTypical Emotional Effect